Capitonym Spelling Lists

 Most often, capitonym pairs feature one word as a common noun (first letter is lower case) and the other as a proper noun (first letter is a capital).
 Verbs can also be capitonyms.
 For instance:

 - March (the month) and march (to walk)

 Sometimes a capitonym doesn’t change just in meaning, but also in pronunciation.
 For example:

-- Mobile (the city in Alabama) is pronounced differently, with emphasis on the first syllable, than a mobile phone, with emphasis on the second syllable.
+- Mobile (the city in Alabama) is pronounced differently, with emphasis on the second syllable, than a mobile phone, with emphasis on the first syllable.

 Common Core State Standards Related to Capitonyms